 I find much is written on saying hello well.
 It is not hard to find books, websites, and blogs on making a good first impression or how to develop healthy friendships.
 These guides to saying hello are important.
 But the silence concerning saying goodbye well is almost deafening.

 My hunch is that we live in a culture that is so afraid of death that we simply don’t want to engage its reality.
 This is a relatively new way of life.
 A century ago there were no mortuaries.
 A family members’ body remained in their home for visitation prior to burial.
 In rural contexts (in which most lived) death was always present as livestock perished or were butchered.
-And perhaps our faith in modern science has seduced some of us to believe that we may be able to stave off death for at least another decade, as medications and procedures become more and more advanced and effective.
+And perhaps our faith in modern science has seduced some of us to believe that we may be able to stave off death longer and longer, as medications and procedures become more and more advanced and effective.

 Unfortunately, our avoidance of death leads to us being unprepared when we are face-to-face with its inevitability and reality.
 We are caught off-guard.
 As a result, we do not react in ways healthy for us or for those around us.
 In short, many of us are not prepared to flourish in this coming or already-here season of saying goodbye.